 Name Position Phone Email

-This/These individual(s) are responsible for accepting and managing complaints for sexual harassment.
+This/These individual(s) is/are responsible for accepting and managing complaints of sexual harassment.
 Persons wishing to report should contact them using the above information.
 This person is also designated as the Title IX Coordinator.
-See GBN/JBA-AR(1) – Sexual Harassment Complaint Procedure.
+See GBN/JBA-AR(1) - Sexual Harassment Complaint Procedure.

-Any staff member who becomes aware of behavior that may violate this policy shall [immediately] report to a district official. to the district official (with coordination involving the reporting staff member when appropriate) will take any action necessary to ensure the:
+Any staff member who becomes aware of behavior that may violate this policy are encouraged to immediately report to a district official.
+The district official (with coordination involving the reporting staff member when appropriate) will take any action necessary to ensure the:

 1. Student is protected and to promote a nonhostile learning environment;

 2. Staff member is protected and to promote a nonhostile work environment; or